 Excel workbook to follow along

-What differentiates this course from the other dashboard courses?
-It includes:
+What differentiates this course from the other Microsoft Excel Dashboard courses?

 The entire process from idea to delivery - every single step without skipping key points.